 Throwing an axe is the main content of the lumberjack contest, but it’s only recently been commercially available to the general public.
 The concept of this sport is very similar to that of darts or archery.
 The player throws an axe at the target consisting of 5 rings.
-The outer circle starts at 1 point and increases by a point for each ring.
+The outer circle starts at 1 point and increases by an end for each ring.
 You can play the game or leave it as you like to experience the pleasure of this sport.

 Getting Started with Lumberjack Axe Throwing